 What other Android apps should I uninstall?

-You should consider removing any app you don't use, seems to cause a particularly big battery drain, or consumes excessive data.
+Consider removing any app you don't use, or any that seem to cause a particularly big battery drain, or consume excessive data.
 You can check which apps have the largest impact on the last two things by going to your battery settings page or data usage page in your Settings menu.